raspberrypilearning/freecad-chess-set/en/step_7.md

 --- /task ---

 --- task ---
-**Trim** each of the finger joints to remove the lines between the points of the rectangles.
+**Trim** each of the finger joints to remove the lines between the points of the rectangles, where the rectangles join the square.

 ![Sketcher_Trimming](images/Sketcher_Trimming.png)